Chris Taylor Player Props: Dodgers vs. Reds

 Chris Taylor At The Plate

-- Taylor has nine doubles, a triple, 12 home runs and 17 walks while batting .213.
+- Taylor is batting .215 with nine doubles, a triple, 12 home runs and 18 walks.

-- Taylor will look to extend his five-game hitting streak.
-He's batting .263 over the course of his last outings.

-- In 50.7% of his games this year (34 of 67), Taylor has picked up at least one hit, and in six of those games (9.0%) he recorded multiple hits.
+- Taylor is batting .294 during his last games and is on a six-game hitting streak.

-- Taylor has had at least one RBI in 28.4% of his games this year (19 of 67), with more than one RBI nine times (13.4%).
-He has also accounted for three or more of his team's runs in three contests.
+- Taylor has driven home a run in 19 games this year (27.9%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.